-- Garuda Indonesia operate flight to Jakarta.
+- Garuda Indonesia operate flights to Jakarta.

-- Batik Air operate flight to Jakarta.
+- Batik Air operate flights to Jakarta.

-- Xpress Air operate flight to Bandung
+- Xpress Air operate flights to Bandung

-- Wings Air operate flight to Nias
+- Wings Air operate flights to Nias

 If you are coming from Bukittinggi, ask a local how to take an angkot from wherever you are to Jambu Air.
 This should cost you Rp.2,000-3,000.
 From Jambu Air, take a minivan to Padang.
 This costs Rp.20,000-30,000 and will take 2-3 hours.
 It will only leave when relatively full.
 This van can get excessively crowded.
 Ladies are advised to wear long pants and at least a t-shirt with sleeves as you are entering a conservative city.
 Be aware that the men can get overly forward and cheeky.